 Employee Hiring and Orientation Toolkit

-Resources to assist an employer in recruiting, interviewing and hiring employees.
+Resources to assist an employer in recruiting, interviewing, hiring and onboarding employees.

 While employers can never completely eliminate the risks associated with the employment relationship, they can dramatically reduce their potential exposure by tightening up their employee on-boarding practices.
 Key areas of exposure include:

 Wage and hour class actions.

 In the face of these risks, robust hiring practices and more rigorous compliance processes at the beginning of the employment relationship can help:

 Minimize exposure to discrimination claims by appropriately handling candidate:

 job interviews; and